-I am delighted to annnounce that we are now a financial sponsor of MetaCPAN, the search engine for Perl modules.
+I am delighted to announce that we are now a financial sponsor of MetaCPAN, the search engine for Perl modules.

-Perl is the primary programing language that powers our geocoding API, and thus it is great that we’re (again) able to help support the project.
+Perl is the primary programming language that powers our geocoding API, and thus it is great that we’re (again) able to help support the project.